PavloGrubyi/jellyfin-suspend-inhibitor/README.md

    - Verify there are no spaces or extra characters when pasting the key
    - Ensure the API key has not been revoked in the Jellyfin dashboard

-4. Common API Key Errors:
-   - "401 Unauthorized": Invalid or expired API key
-   - "No response": Check if Jellyfin is running and the server address is correct
+4. If the service stops working after system reboot:
-   - "Connection refused": Check if the Jellyfin server address is correct
+   - Check if user lingering is enabled: `loginctl show-user $USER | grep Linger`
+   - If it shows "Linger=no", run: `loginctl enable-linger "$USER"`

 ## Security Considerations

+- The service runs entirely under user context without requiring root privileges
+- Each user can have their own instance of the service with their own API key
-- The API key provides access to Jellyfin sessions information
+- The API key provides access only to Jellyfin sessions information
 - Keep the API key secure and don't share it
-- The script runs as root but only accesses Jellyfin API and system sleep states
+- The script only accesses Jellyfin API and system sleep states
-- Consider using a dedicated API key for this service

 ## License